ortus-boxlang/boxlang-docs/language/operators.md

 ## Function Operators

-In Boxlang, functions can act as operators as well, as you can use the results of the function call as the operands.  **Function arguments can also act as expressions, and you can even pass more functions into functions as arguments or even return functions from functions.
+In BoxLang, functions can act as operators as well, as you can use the results of the function call as the operands.  **Function arguments can also act as expressions, and you can even pass more functions into functions as arguments or even return functions from functions.
 Now that's a fun tongue twister.**

 ```javascript
 results = ucase( "this is text " ) & toString( 12 + 50 )